-Summer is coming to an end, and that means fall is right around the corner, For homeowners, that means starting some property maintenance to prepare the house for the cooler seasons ahead.
+Summer is coming to an end, and that means fall is right around the corner.
+For homeowners, that means starting some property maintenance to prepare the house for the cooler seasons ahead.
 Fall is the perfect time to perform some essential home maintenance so that you’re not caught in the depth of winter with a drafty house or a malfunctioning heater.
 In addition to securing home insurance in Connecticut, CT, take a look at these tips on how to reduce fall and winter property damage.

-Fall Home Maintenance Tips
+Fall Home Maintenance Checklist

 If there are leaks in the windows, then you can expect a chillier home this winter.
 There are many seal repair kits available at local hardware stores that will stop breezes flowing through your windows.
 Do the same for doors – check if there are leaks and seal them up.
 If a window is improperly sized, cracked, or broken, it may need to be replaced.
 Doing this helps to keep the cool air out in winter and the warm air inside.